1. What is the Open and Affordable Textbooks (OAT) Initiative?

 15. How will the recent state legislation (S768) on the adoption of open textbooks impact NJIT's OAT Initiative?

 Recent state legislation signed by Governor Murphy (P.L.2019, c.77 (S768)) now requires higher education institutions in New Jersey to submit a textbook affordability plan for review to the Office of the Secretary of Higher Education by no later than May 1, 2020.

 This legislation, along with findings from the two-year OAT assessment, provide impetus for NJIT to continue exploring ways to help students reduce the burden of increasing educational costs that may impact them negatively.
 As part of the next steps, OAT Team members intend to discuss the legislation at the next Faculty Senate meeting and ascertain ways for faculty to be more involved in the development of the open textbook plan.

-Support will be provided by the NJIT University Libraries and the Office of Digital Learning.
+Support will be provided by the NJIT University Library and the Office of Digital Learning.
 The Subject-Specialist Librarians and Instructional Designers will be available to help identify and vet quality OER materials.